Table of Contents

 Solanum Nigrum Flower

 The flower of the plant is in a star-like shape and is borne in several-flowered clusters in the leaf fork.
-It has five white or purple-tinged petals that are fused together at the base and a yellow central cone.
+It has five white or purple-tinged petals that are fused at the base and a yellow central cone.

 Solanum Nigrum Fruit